 Here are the key retirement costs assumptions and a few factors to consider to bring retirement costs back within reach.

 Inflation Rate—common to use the cost of living increases

 Retirement Life Expectancy—common to think of 30 years

 Realistic Retirement Assumptions

-Retirement Life Expectancy: Actual life expectancies can vary widely for retirees.
-Factor in personal health and family health history when estimating life expectancy.
-Also, account for higher incomes and wealth levels, and more education as each correlate with longer life expectancies.
-And above all focus on the probability of outliving your wealth, not just the probability your wealth will last for 30 years.
+Retirement Life Expectancy: Actual life expectancies can vary widely for retirees—factor in personal health and family health history when estimating life expectancy.
+Also account for higher incomes, wealth levels, and more education as each correlates with longer life expectancies.
+And above all, focus on the probability of outliving your wealth, not just the probability your wealth will last for 30 years.